Sports & Mental Health

 While exercise is generally good for mental health, participating in sports can sometimes have negative effects.
 Knowing the inherent dangers of a specific sport is important for physical and mental health.

 Considering the environmental factors and stressors exposed to athletes in team and individual sports can help with bettering mental health.
-If you or a loved one are struggling with mental health, please call SoCal Mental Health today.
-Our team can answer any questions you may have and give you a better understanding of our program.
+If you or a loved one are struggling with mental health, please call today.
+Our providers can answer any questions you may have and give you a better understanding of treatment options.

 Sources